vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 #### `store`

 Vuex module that'll be registered in the application.
 In case of conflicting module keys they are deep merged in favour of most recent instantiated one.
+It can be provided with vuex module and Vuex plugin object to subscribe for mutations.

 ####  `router`